 “Horrific stories of police strip-searches continue to come to light, including from children as young as 10 years old who were directed to strip naked, squat and cough, lift their genitals, and have a police officer look into their body cavities, without the support of a parent or guardian present,” Samantha Lee, the police accountability lawyers

 “By seeking long-overdue justice for people who have been unlawfully searched, this class action is also an important step toward achieving change to prevent more traumatic and unnecessary strip searches in NSW.”

 The class-action will be focussed on gaining significant financial compensation for the victim’s claims in cases similar to Attalla vs State of NSW.
-The 2019 case saw Paramount Lawyers win a suit against the state of NSW over an illegal strip search of Mr Attalla in Darlinghurst in 2019.
+The 2019 case saw Paramount Law win a suit against the state of NSW over an illegal strip search of Mr Attalla in Darlinghurst in 2019.

 In this case, Mr Attalla was awarded $112k for an illegal strip-search claim with the presiding judge, Judge Taylor, stating “the state’s concession in relation to the strip-search illustrates that the police officers have used a most invasive power without the slightest justification.”

 If you need help and would like to talk to a lawyer about an illegal strip-search claim contact our team immediately on 1300 727 266 or Contact Us.
-Paramount Compensation Lawyers are Australia’s leading experts in this area of the law and will make sure you receive the full compensation you are entitled to.
+Paramount Law are Australia’s leading experts in this area of the law and will make sure you receive the full compensation you are entitled to.